cotsog/esp-new-sdk/README.md

   make build-lwip       # version esp-open-lwip
 ```

-To rebuild one of the above parts it should be enough to
+To rebuild one of the above parts it should be enough to:
 - delete the associated build directory (e.g. esp-new-sdk/src/binutils-2.2.9/build-Cygwin)
 - delete the corresponding file <.installed-xxx> in the directory 'xtensa-lx106-elf'
-- for math libraries delete <.installed-xxx> in the directory 'math_libs'
+- for math libraries delete <.installed-xxx> in the directory 'math_libs'.

 Note: build directories are named after the operating system, for example 'build-Cygwin'

 To clean the build system use the following commands